k-ai-Documentation/kai-instance-api-sdk-python/README.md

   >limit: "number of content to skip before starting to collect the result set (default 20)"

   >offset: "number of content to return (default 0)"
+- get_anomalies_for_doc : get back anomalies (conflict and duplicated information) for a document
+  >doc_id: 'id of the document'

 For example:
 ```py